scostagit/devops/kubernetes/07-manage-environments/computational-resources/resource-quota/document.md

 # Take aways

-The resource quota is a level of namaspace
+- The resource quota is a level of namaspace
+- Create the Load test for your app, get the parameters from there. and set your max and min.